dart-lang/language/accepted/super-mixins.md

 for declarations and for uses), and support for surfacing these errors is added to the analyzer.

+#### Analyzer/Linter

+Implement a lint that fires when an old-school super mixin is used.

 #### Intellij/Grok/Dartfmt

 Support for the new mixin declaration syntax is added to the relevant tooling.

 ### Phase 2 (Functional backend support)

-#### Analyzer

-Implement a hint that fires when an old-school super mixin is used.

 #### Language team

-Move flutter over to the new declaration syntax, and subsequently roll out the analyzer hint when available.
+Turn on old-school mixin lint in flutter, and move flutter over to the new declaration syntax.

 ### Dart2js, DDC